 There’s no getting past the fact that, even if you don’t already, it might not make you like diamonds: A factory-set diamond watch is the Casio A159WAD-1D.
 As a result, there is a reasonable probability that it will have two more diamonds than any luxury watch your peers are wearing at any particular time.
 When watches are frequently reduced to bragging rights, it is interesting to see a standard bragging war tool reduced to a $35 level—at this price, talking about the fact that these two little stones are more “industrial grade” than “investment quality” is missing the joke altogether.
 Yes, inexpensive natural diamonds are employed on various cutting and drilling instruments.

 Casio clarifies on its official home page: “Natural diamonds: The diamonds used for specific models are natural materials obtained following United Nations resolutions, from reputable sources that are not involved in sponsoring conflict.
-No artificial gems are utilised.
+No artificial gems are utilized.
 As a result, unlike many Swiss watchmakers, Casio is transparent about at least some aspects of where its diamonds come from and how they were formed naturally.
 Even according to the instructions with his watch, a watch seeks forum user claims to have downloaded a diamond certificate.
 Take it for what it’s worth, especially on a watch at this price point, as I could not replicate this, and there may be some market-specific variations.